 Tips for Finding Manuscript Resources

-The Louisiana and Lower Mississippi Valley Collections (LLMVC) is an integrated research center, which means it contains all formats of materials, dedicated to recording the history and culture of the Louisiana and Lower Mississippi Valley (the area from Memphis to New Orleans).
-Formats include books, serials and journals, photographs, state documents, microfilm of existing files of most LA newspapers, audio and visual materials, pamphlets and maps.
-In addition to these published works, the collections include unpublished sources in the form of archive and manuscript collections totaling more than 5000 discrete collections and including over 10 million items.
+The Louisiana and Lower Mississippi Valley Collections (LLMVC) is a comprehensive research collection comprised of materials in all formats dedicated to recording the history and culture of the Louisiana and Lower Mississippi Valley.
+Included are archival and manuscript collections totaling more than 5000 discrete collections and including over 10 million items.

 Holdings at Other Repositories

-Other repositories may have materials that complement what is available at LSU.
-For example, the papers of 19thcentury French émigré, Louisiana musician, and Thibodaux resident Emmanuel Chol are split between LSU and Nicholls State University in Thibodaux.
-Or, you may be interested in an area for which we have no resources.
-To locate these materials, there are databases that combine the records of many different libraries into one large database so that when you search that database, you are searching across institutions.
-Be aware, however, that not all repositories contribute to these cooperative databases.
+Other repositories may have materials that complement what is available at LSU, or you may be interested in an area for which we have no resources.
+To locate these materials, databases that combine the records of many different libraries into one large database are available, allowing you to search the holdings of multiple institutions.

-Available from the LSU Libraries Web page (http://www.lib.lsu.edu/databases/) by going to “W” and scrolling down to “WorldCat.”
-Allows you to search the records of any type of materials cataloged by Online Computer Library Center (OCLC) member libraries.
-WorldCat allows searching by the title, author, subject, keyword, as well as many other choices.
+WorldCat supports searching by the title, author, subject, keyword, as well as many other choices.
 Searches can be basic, advanced, or expert and can also include Boolean operators.
 Advanced and expert searches can also be limited by year of publication, document type (choose “mixed material” for manuscript collections), language, and library location.

-Available from the LSU Libraries web page (http://www.lib.lsu.edu/databases/) by choosing “A” and scrolling down to “Archives USA.”
-A current directory of over 5,000 repositories and nearly 120,000 collections of primary source material across the United States.
-Using ArchivesUSA, researchers are able to read descriptions of a repository's holdings to determine whether a collection contains material useful to their work as well as to find the information they need to contact the repository directly.
+Only available on campus or to those affiliated with LSU.
+A current directory of over 5,000 repositories and nearly 220,000 collections of primary source material across the United States.
+Using Archive Finder, researchers are able to read descriptions of a repository's holdings to determine whether a collection contains material useful to their work as well as to find the information they need to contact the repository directly.
 Supports Boolean searching.
 Choose “Collection Search” to begin.